-But today, I want to turn that spring cleaning energy towards something a little different.
-Your money.
+But why stop there?
+This is the perfect time of year to give your finances a good shake out, too.
+So today, I want to turn that spring cleaning energy towards something a little different.
+Your bills.

-Follow these tips to help you spring clean your finances, and you’ll save a ton of cash!
+Follow these tips to spring clean your finances, and save the money for fun stuff!

 There are a few areas of your budget that can really reap some serious savings.
 Of course, gaining big savings takes some big work.
 But trust me, it’s totally worth it.

-Since your mortgage is likely your biggest bill, this is the area you can stand to save the most money.
+Since your mortgage is likely your biggest bill, you’ll save the most money here.
 We refinanced a couple of years ago when rates dropped, and we managed to save over $200 on our bill every single month.

 That is money that we were just giving to the bank as a thank you for loaning to us!
 None of it had been going towards our principle.